friday27/JavaDSA/Cracking/OOPConcepts.md

 * Static?
 Static is a keyword.
 We can use static to create class variables and class functions to save memory.
 There're 2 types of variable: one is instance variable and the other is class variable.
-Instance variable belongs to the object so it is save in different memory space while class variable belongs to the class and it points to the same memory space in different objects.
+Instance variable belongs to the object so it is saved in different memory space while class variable belongs to the class and it points to the same memory space in different objects.
 So when we update a static variable in an object, other objects created from the same class will get the same updated value.
     * Restriction: If a function is declared as static, then it cannot use instance variable, instance funtion or this keyword, because class function is shared between objects.

-* Garbage collection
-When we create an object with "new", Java will allocate a memory space for it, and Java Virtual Machine (JVM) will execute garbage collector on its own time.
-Garbage collection is to make an unused variable point to null and release the memory space.

 * Inheritance
 When a class extends or inherits from a super class, it means to get the non-private and non-final data and functions from it.